armory3d/armory_docs/getting_started/setup.md

 Armory bundle comes with everything you need.
 Currently, **Blender 2.78** is used with **Armory player** built in.
 If you do not require the built-in player, Armory can be used as [add-on only](setupaddon.md).
 Armory sources are available at [GitHub](https://github.com/armory3d/).

 - Unpack **Armory_version.zip** to your preferred location.
-On Windows, prefer a short path like 'C:\Dev'.
+On Windows, prefer a short path like 'C:\Dev' or unpack with [7-zip](http://www.7-zip.org) to prevent long path errors.
 - Run Blender located in unpacked SDK.
 On Windows, you may need to enable it for the first time by clicking **More info** - **Run anyway**.

 ![](img/winrun.png)